laoshu133/openwrt-ha-stats-tracker/README.md

     - Paste the log output in a code block

 ## Changelog

+### v1.1.0
+- Added `startup` command to automatically install and configure the service for boot
+- Added `remove_all_entities` command to remove all entities from Home Assistant

+### v1.0.0
-- 1.0.0: Initial release with core features including CPU temperature, system load, and CPU usage monitoring
+- Initial release with core features including CPU temperature, system load, and CPU usage monitoring

 ## License